Celia Herrera Rodriguez

-Celia Herrera Rodriguez (born November 26, 1952 in Sacramento, California) is an educator, painter, and performance and installation artist.
+Celia Herrera Rodriguez (born November 26, 1952, in Sacramento, California) is an American educator, painter, and performance and installation artist.

 Biography

-Rodriguez is originally from Sacramento, California and she was born on November 26, 1952.
+Rodriguez is originally from Sacramento, California, and she was born on November 26, 1952.
 She has taught programs including Chicano Studies at the University of California, Berkeley for seventeen years.
-She has also been an Adjunct Professor in the Diversity Studies program at California College for the Arts of the San Francisco Bay Area.
-Herrera Rodriguez is also the co-founder and co-director of Las Maestras Center for Xicana[x] Indigenous Thought, Art and Social Practice at UCSB, where she teaches Chicana[x] Art History and Studio Practice in the Department of Chicano and Chicana Studies.
+She has also been an adjunct professor in the Diversity Studies program at California College for the Arts of the San Francisco Bay Area.
+Herrera Rodriguez is also the co-founder and co-director of Las Maestras Center for Xicana[x] Indigenous Thought, Art and Social Practice at UCSB, where she teaches Chicana[x] art history and studio practice in the Department of Chicano and Chicana Studies.

 Education

-Rodriguez received her B.A. in Art and Ethnic Studies from CSU-Sacramento.
-She also received her M.F.A. in Painting from the University of Illinois, Urbana-Champaign.
-She went on to study Art History, in 1987, Theory and Criticism at the Art Institute of Chicago.
+Rodriguez received her B.A. in art and ethnic studies from CSU-Sacramento.
+She also received her M.F.A. in painting from the University of Illinois, Urbana-Champaign.
+She went on to study art history, in 1987, theory and criticism at the Art Institute of Chicago.